tier4/AWML/docs/contribution/contribution_flow.md

 ### 3. Formatting

-- If you develop `autoware-ml`, we recommend some tools as below.
+- We recommend some tools as below.
 - Install [black](https://github.com/psf/black)

 ```sh